jotd666/gods-deluxe/README.md

 - advanced programming API for complex level design
 - localized (french, english, german & hungarian languages)

-Joystick support:
+### Joystick support
 - only available on windows
 - depending on your JRE (32 or 64 bit) rename the "joystick_xxx.dll" file in the "bin" directory with "joystick.dll" (note: there's a 2-button control option, so joystick button 2 jumps when this control is set)

-Bugs/Limitations:
+### Bugs/Limitations
 - some (few) inaccuracies compared to the original game (see "original game bugs" section for more)
 - Windows 7 & Vista: full screen mode does not work (no display at all)

-Title music tunes:
+### Title music tunes

-- extract the music pack in "music" sub-directory to get a random tune in the menu screen
+Extract the music pack in "music" sub-directory to get a random tune in the menu screen

-Levels:
+### Levels
 - levels are unlocked only by completion of the previous ones.
 - JOTD level set with 4 complete levels
 - new RDG level set with 4 complete levels, 30 years after game release :)

-How to submit a bug:
+### How to submit a bug
 - First, please read the file "doc/BUGS.txt" before writing me about a bug.
 It is very likely to be on either of the list
 - If the bug is not on the list, please report it
 - If you witness any difference of behaviour with the original (example: difference in the puzzles), don't hesitate to report it.
 The exception being the monster AI,  because it is different from the